Navigation

 Complications of scoliosis include the following.

-- You may get a hiatus hernia or other digestive problems because of the position of your stomach is different due to the position of your spine.
+• You may get a hiatus hernia or other digestive problems because of the position of your stomach has changed due to the position of your spine.

-If you get treatment for scoliosis early enough, you shouldn’t get these complications.
+If you get scoliosis treatment early enough, you shouldn’t get these complications.

 Prevention of scoliosis